 Ornamental chickens are typically not the egg makers people from the market expect.
 They are poor at laying eggs, and this breed is also not suited for meat production.
 However, they are still kept all over the world for other reasons.

 This breed has many color varieties.
-The colors for this breed are up to 25 types despite the American Poultry Association recognizing only three.
+There are up to 25 color varieties for this breed, despite the American Poultry Association recognizing only three.
 Black, blue and white are the recognized color varieties for rose comb bantams.
-With considerable differences, the American Bantam Association recognizes and acknowledges more color varieties.
+The American Bantam Association recognizes and acknowledges more color varieties, differing from the American Poultry Association.

 There are more than three color varieties for this breed, and here are some of the standard color varieties out there.